-If a shopper 'stumbles upon' your product, between all search results, and decides to click and land on your product detail page, you are on the right track!
-But then, some crucial seconds follow...
+If shoppers 'stumble upon' your product, between all search results, and decide to click and land on your product detail page, some crucial seconds follow...⏱️

 50 milliseconds to make a first impression!